On the profinite fundamental group of a connected Grothendieck topos: Decidable objects

 \begin{prp} Let $R$ be an equivalence relation on an object $X$.
 The quotient $X/R$ is decidable if and only if the equivalence relation $R$ is complemented in $X\times X$.\end{prp} \begin{proof}The kernel pair $R$ of the quotient map $q:X\to X/R$ may be identified with the equaliser of the pair $qp_1,qp_2:X\times X\to X/R$ inducing thus a pullback square in which the lower horizontal map is an epimorphism.
-Since epimorphisms induce surjections between slice toposes, Lemma \ref{surjection} shows that $X/R$ is complemented in $X/R\times X/R$ if and only if $R$ is complemented in $X\times X$.\end{proof}
+By Lemma \ref{surjection} $X/R$ is complemented in $X/R\times X/R$ if and only if $R$ is complemented in $X\times X$.\end{proof}

-\begin{rmk}We are grateful to Martin Escardo for having pointed out to us the validity of Proposition \ref{decidablequotient}.
+\begin{rmk}We are grateful to Martin Escard\'{o} for having pointed out to us the validity of Proposition \ref{decidablequotient}.
 Since the quotient of a decidable object is in general not decidable, the full subcategory spanned by decidable objects does not in general have quotients.
-This is the reason for which additional assumptions are needed to get an exact and extensive subcategory, i.e. a \emph{pretopos}\footnote{An exact category is a regular category such that equivalence relations are effective, i.e. kernel pairs of their quotients.
-A pretopos is an exact and extensive category.}.
+This is the reason for which additional assumptions are needed to get an exact\footnote{An exact category is a regular category such that equivalence relations are effective, i.e. kernel pairs of their quotients.} and extensive subcategory, i.e. a \emph{pretopos}.
 The preceding proposition shows that equivalence relations must be complemented in such a subcategory.\end{rmk}